-A forensic analysis of Steven Gerrard’s 38-second red card vs Man Utd
+A forensic analysis of Steve Gerrard’s 38-second red card vs Man Utd

 Steven Gerrard’s status as a Liverpool legend is cemented in history – but it’s fair to say his Anfield exit was a nightmare rather than a fairytale.

 In January 2015, Liverpool announced Gerrard would leave upon the expiry of his contract at the end of the season, despite having offered the midfielder a new deal.